SvenVw/fdm/.changeset/five-hairs-chew.md

 "@svenvw/fdm-app": minor
 ---

-At farm create wizard show the cultivations in bouwplan on descending total area instead of random order
+In the farm create wizard, show the cultivations in the bouwplan sorted by descending total area (instead of a random order)